Summer Safety Series – Drowning

 - Don’t dive in unfamiliar areas

 Also, if your child has been in the pool for a period of time, they may have swallowed a significant amount of water.
-Fluid in the lungs is a bad thing — it can lead to pneumonitis, a non-infectious inflammation of lung tissue, caused by the irritating effects of something bad in the lungs.
+Fluid in the lungs is a bad thing — it can lead to pneumonitis, a non-infectious inflammation of lung tissue.

 What should you look for regarding fluid in the lungs?
-If your child, or anyone else, gets out of the water and has any symptoms similar to when something “goes down the wrong way,” or if they have persistent heavy coughing that doesn’t stop after a few minutes, or vomiting, you should take them to the ER immediately.
-Usually, these patients are treated and observed for four to six hours before they are released.
+If your child, or anyone else, gets out of the water and has any symptoms similar to when something “goes down the wrong way,” or if they have persistent heavy coughing that doesn’t stop after a few minutes or vomiting, you should take them to the ER immediately.
+We hope this Summer Safety Series on Drowning has been helpful!

 *Follow your local Surepoint Emergency Center on social media for a schedule of FREE CPR classes offered.